AnnieCannons/intro-to-programming-curriculum/README.md

 # Intro To Programming - Curriculum

-A private repo that can be forked to create a cohort-specific repo.
+A curriculum repo that can be forked to create a cohort-specific repo.

 We will also use this to manage tasks within the curriculum.